Level of Study

 Forms of Assessment

 Submission of a thesis (about 70 pages).
-The deadlines are 15 May and 20 November.
+The deadline is 15 May.
 Oral and written presentation of the thesis.

 Evaluation of the report on the placement.